omederos/OthelloServer/README.md

 #### Move

-This method should be called when a player wants to play. **POST** has to be used.
+This method should be called when a player wants to play.
+POST method has to be used.

 **Request:** `http://localhost/move`
 **Data:** `game=john-mary-1&player=john&move=(3,2)`